George H. Gadbois, Jr., chronicler of 93 Judges of Supreme Court of India, had this to say once:

 PS I thank you for sending the articles.
 I shall read them not without interest.

-The address on top is the address from which I write this piece!
 Hi, GJ!
 Borrowing your words, I am glad ‘enough time has passed’ for your soul to call Ray ‘bitter, sarcastic, self righteous, sharp tongued’.
 We shall enjoy more mangoes some other day.

 You must be logged in to post a comment.